wkeeling/resume/README.rst

 |
 | **Key activities:**

-- Working in sprints to deliver bug fixes and new features throughout the application stack.
+- Working in sprints to deliver bug fixes and new features in the Javascript UI and Django/REST backend.

 - Liaising closely with domain experts and specialist teams to understand and define requirements.